 To become a licensed electrician, you need a high school diploma.
 Most electricians go through an apprenticeship for four to five years.
 During that time, you get paid for working and you gain needed experience.
 An apprenticeship continues for 8,000 hours on the job.

 You will probably also attend courses to help prepare you for your apprenticeship and/or the licensing exam.
 Most states require an electrician to be licensed.
-You can search licensing requirements by state.
+You can search electrician licensing requirements by state on our website.

 Learning To Be a Welder